Woodman Point Lighthouse: History

 Originally known as Gage Roads leading light, it provided a leading light for vessels heading to Fremantle Harbour.
 Previously shipping had relied on the lighthouses on Rottnest and Arthur Head to navigate to the port.
 The Arthur Head light was a fixed white light.
 Increasing development along the coast made it difficult for ships to distinguish the lighthouse from other lights.
 As an example, the voyage of the Stuttgart would have ended in tragedy had her captain not realised in time that he was not steering for the Arthur Head lighthouse, but a bright light on the Osborne Hotel in Claremont!

 The need for a leading light was put to the government by the captains of various mail steamers.
 Construction of the Gage Roads leading light commenced in October 1901.
 The tower and cottages were built by contractor Rose under a Public Works Department tender for £2,383.
 It had a kerosene vapour lamp, and first order lens and lantern supplied by Chance Brothers, Smethwick, England, and an occulting timing pattern that hid the light for three seconds every 30 seconds.

 There is a widely circulating story that the red and green sector shades were incorrectly installed, that is, in the reverse order.
 Drawings from the Public Works Department that pre-date construction show that the sectors were installed as planned.

 The bright sector had a range of 17 nmi.

 The lighthouse was officially opened on 23 August 1902 by the Minister for Public Works Hector Rason.
 The opening was attended by a number of politicians and businessmen including the Colonial Treasurer James Gardiner; the Colonial Secretary, Walter Kingsmill; and the Mayor of Fremantle, Lawrence Alexander.

 The first lightkeeper was William Efford.
 He was transferred from the Arthur Head lighthouse, which was extinguished when Woodman Point was lit.
 The first assistant keeper was John Lyons, who was transferred from Jarman Island.

 New condensing prisms were fitted in 1908.
 During World War II it was used by the army as a communications base and observations post, and was therefore placed under guard.
 In 1944 the clockwork mechanism controlling the occulting of the light was replaced, as the original was considered on the verge of failure.
 In the mid 1950s an additional green sector was added to the south-west.
 In 1955 the lighthouse was electrified at a cost of £1,300.
 The new electrified light had a range of about 34.5 nmi in clear weather.
-On 19 July of that year, the lighthouse was de-manned.
+On 19 July of that year, the lighthouse was de-staffed.
 The last lightkeeper was Laurence McBride; the last assistant keeper was Albert Livesey.